TheArctesian/Mock-notes/psycology/socol/cultral/cultralNorms.md

 ## Matsumoto (2004)

 - Dynamic sys of rules
-    - Dynamic - it changes over time in response to enviromental and socail changes
+    - Dynamic - it changes over time in response to environmental and social changes
     - some other shit

-## Hofstede Cultral Dimensions
+## Hofstede Cultural Dimensions
 ### Procedure
 -  Used Surveys to get info on morale in the workplace
 - Carried content analysis
-- Used etic approach
+- Used ethc approach
-- Created Dimensions of cultres
+- Created Dimensions of cultures

 ### Results
 - Cultural Dimensions